-BOJ keeps policy steady; board newcomer signals desire for easing
+BOJ keeps policy steady, board newcomer signals desire for easing

 But core consumer prices rose just 0.7 percent in September from a year earlier, well below the BOJ’s target, keeping the bank under pressure to maintain its ultra-easy policy.

-Reporting by Leika Kihara and Stanley White; Additional reporting by Tetsushi Kajimoto and Kaori Kaneko; Editing by Eric Meijer
+Additional reporting by Stanley White and Kaori Kaneko; Editing by Eric Meijer & Shri Navaratnam